winston0410/vim-tutorial/tutorial.md

   3. Repeat steps 1 and 2 with a different count to delete the consecutive UPPER CASE words with one command

---->  this ABC DE line FGHI JK LMN OP of words is Q RS TUV cleaned up.
+--->  this line of words is up.